postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-troubleshooting_monitors.md

 #### Debugging local run attempts

-*   Try running the failing monitor's collection with its environment within the Postman app or Newman, and see if it works correctly.
+*   Run the failing monitor's collection with its environment in the Postman app or Newman to see if it works correctly.
-*   If a local run passes, [ensure that sync is enabled](/docs/postman/launching_postman/syncing) within the toolbar header of the Postman app, so that any local changes are persisted.
+*   If a local run passes, [ensure the sync is enabled](/docs/postman/launching_postman/syncing) in the toolbar header of the Postman app, so any local changes are persisted.
     [![enable sync](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59046115.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59046115.png)

 *   You can also force a sync from the **Sync** tab within the **SETTINGS** modal.
     [![force sync](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59046046.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59046046.png)